Specialized Stix Sport Combo lightset review

 - (opens in new tab)

 Neat, sealed design

-- Don't get in the way when riding
+Don't get in the way when riding

-- Good battery life in flashing modes
+Good battery life in flashing modes

-- USB plugs get mucky
+USB plugs get mucky

-- Flashing lights are distracting when recharging
+Flashing lights are distracting when recharging

 For commuters and other riders wanting “to be seen” lights, Specialized’s Stix front and rear lightset is neatly designed.
 The lights are particularly unobtrusive, with a rubber strap at the end of each light to attach it securely to the bars and the seatpost.
 This allows you to position the front light in front of your stem faceplate, so that it’s well out of the way and doesn’t take up any space on the bar tops.